 This popular neighbourhood near OsloMet has it all—independent shops and restaurants, narrow, colourful streets and plenty of green space.

 Join OsloMet student Olaug for a tour of her favourite places to eat, swim, shop and hang out—just a few minutes from campus.

-The most economical housing option for international students spending a semester or more in Oslo is living in a shared student flat.
-Living in student housing is also a great way to meet other students—from Norway and around the world.
+The most cost-effective housing option for international students in Oslo in a shared student flat.
+Sharing a flat with other students is also a great way to meet other students—from Norway and around the world.

 As an exchange student at the Department of Early Childhood Education, you will experience first-hand what makes the Norwegian approach to kindergarten unique.

 "Product design is exciting: You don’t have to stick with one thing, you work across disciplines and I think that’s the way everyone should work", says Nadiya.